 The two application phases are mentioned here (PDF 246KB) , and in an overview are defined as follows:

 - Applications of January 2022 – for all students in the 2nd cycle who wish to undertake an international mobility study in the 1st semester or throughout the whole academic year of 2022/2023

 - Applications from September 2022 – for 1st, 2nd or 3rd cycle students who meet the eligibility criteria listed here (PDF 246KB) who wish to undertake an international mobility study in the second semester of the academic year of 2022/2023.

-When applying to an Erasmus+ Studies mobility, the student is automatically applying for the Erasmus+ Scholarship, which will complement the expenses incurred during the mobility.
-After the results are released, NMCI will contact the selected students in order to share with them the procedures for applying for the scholarship.
+When applying to an Erasmus+ Studies mobility, the student is automatically applying for the Erasmus+ Scholarship, which will monthly complement the expenses incurred during the mobility.
+After the results are released and the completion of the application to the partner university, NMCI will contact the selected students in order to share with them the procedures for applying for the scholarship.

-The values to be attributed vary depending on the destination and may undergo slight changes in different periods of mobility; however, the values shared below can be used as a reference:
+The values to be attributed vary depending on the destination and may undergo slight changes in different periods of mobility; however, the values shared below, from the academic year of 2022/23, can be used as a reference:

 Program Countries with high living costs

 (Denmark, Finland, Ireland, Iceland, Liechtenstein, Luxembourg, Norway and Sweden)

 Program Countries with medium living costs

 (Germany, Austria, Belgium, Cyprus, Spain, France, Greece, Italy, Malta, Netherlands and Portugal)